alexander-jackson/ptc/README.md

 Tests live in the `tests/` directory.
 Each file tests a different component of the compiler.
 You can run all the tests using the `cargo test` command.
 This will also run the doctests that are written for some of the methods.

+Fuzzing can be performed by using the `cargo fuzz run ptc` command to stress test the lexer for any unexpected `panic!()`s.

 ## Documentation